 Often times, board members with little background find themselves fundraising and managing funds for the group, and conducting legal business.
 Board members should explore a board’s options for raising and managing money.
 As we conduct business it is important that we understand the legal and ethical guidelines that we should operate within and these are often found in the articles of incorporation, bylaws, and policies of the group.
 These documents should be visited by the group on an annual basis or anytime new members come on board.

 Establishing a common mission and vision for the board and planning priorities for the future are keys to the success of the organization long therm.
 Board members with strategic planning skills are beneficial to any organization.
-If civic engagement and community involvement are your interest, check our classes page for upcoming workshops.
+If civic engagement and community involvement are your interest, we have an upcoming course you might be interested in.

 Kansas State University, County Extension Councils, Extension Districts, and U.S. Department of Agriculture Cooperating.
 K-State Research and Extension is an equal opportunity provider and employer, and is committed to making its services, activities and programs accessible to all participants.
 If you have special requirements due to physical, vision, or hearing disability or a dietary restriction please contact your local extension office.